maddox-lab/BlindSpot/README.md

    - All relevant file paths are stored internally with the data if they will be copied or moved

-Two CSV files are created at this stage:
-   - _blinding_log.csv
-   - Blinding_Key.csv

-### 3) File Processing and Blinding
+### 3) File Processing and Unblinding

 For each file identified:
-   - The program checks _blinding_log.csv to make sure the specified file has not already been blinded
+   - The program checks _unblinding_log.csv to make sure the specified file has not already been unblinded and skips
+   - Compares all the files in the folder to the Blinding_Key.csv and determines which need to be unblinded within that specified directory
-   - If selected, the original file is duplicated to protect the original location and name of the initial file
+   - It then will rename the file with original unblinded name and move it to the specified directory
-   - Files are renamed using the UUID package, keeping the final 8 digits of the UUID in order to keep it random but concise

-### 4) Logging and Progress Tracking

-During the execution of the program, the application:

-   - Tracks and records time steps for each of the blinding stages
-   - Updates the progress bar to provide an easy way to let the user know how many are done
-   - Only commits file name changes when the file is considered "done"

-All of these actions are incrementally saved into _blinding_log.csv
+   - The unblinding log is updated s the system is tracked

 ### 5) Output

-On completion of the run, two CSV files are saved in the original specified directory
+On completion of the run, the _unblinding_log.csv

-##### _blinding_log.csv
+##### _uncblinding_log.csv

 Records a detailed trail of the code, including:
    - Timestamp
-   - Original File Path
-   - Original File Name
-   - New Blinded File Name
-   - Action type (Starting, keyed, copied, moved, pending, error, aborted, lost, finalized, and done)
-   - File location in the full file path
+   - Old File Path: The location of the blinded file
+   - Old File Name: The name of the blinded file
+   - New file name: the name of the Unblinded file aka the original file name
+   - Action type (Unblinded, error skipped, error missing)
+   - Message of error or if it is unblinded

 ##### Action type terms

-   - Starting: The start of the file run
+   - Unblinded: If the file has been succesfully unblinded
-   - Keyed: File given a blind name
-   - Copied: Original is copied to its original path
-   - Moved: File relocated to the 'Blind Files' folder if the user selected this
-   - Pending: Intermediate step logged in case of a crash
-   - Error: File processing failed
-   - Aborted: A file had an issue and the software skips it without crashing
+   - Error Skipped: If the file has already been unblinded, the program skips it
-   - Lost: The file and the rename are unable to be located by the code (recommend maintaining a backup)
-   - Finalized: After a crash, files that were only partially finished processing successfully get reprocessed on a rerun
-   - Done: All requested actions have been completed successfully

-##### Blinding_Key.csv

-Contains
-   - Original File Name
-   - Corresponding Blinded File Name
-   - Path of the original file in relation to the parent directory for easy tracking
+   - Error missing: If the file is missing the program will sikp it

-### 6) Post-Blinding
+### 6) Post-Unblinding

-Afterwards, the user can map their newly blinded files to the Blinding_key.csv to determine the corresponding original file name when unblinding is required.
-The result is a reproducible and user-friendly blinding pipeline suitable for experimental data handling.
+The user can see the log where the unblinded files are and see if they were unblinded.
+It can be compared to the blinding key to guarentee accuracy.

 ## Citations: